Challenge coin: Motorcycle clubs

-Media, Business, and Education
+Media, business, and education

 Numerous examples illustrate challenge coins handed out in the media industry:

-In 2020, a challenge coin went viral when America's largest challenge coin retailer released a coin about an incident that occurred in Connecticut with Trooper Spina.
+In 2020, a challenge coin went viral when America's largest challenge coin retailer released a coin about an incident that occurred with Connecticut state trooper Matthew Spina.

-In 2020, the Secretary of the State of Virginia sent a cease and desist to Louis "Uncle Louie" Gregory regarding a challenge coin he created.
+In 2020, the secretary of the State of Virginia sent a cease and desist to Louis "Uncle Louie" Gregory regarding a challenge coin he created.

+In 2022, the president of the United States announced that the U.S. Government would investigate the origins of a Border Patrol Challenge coin.
+The coin was later debated on the House Floor by the U.S. Congress.

 In his audio commentary for the DVD release of Iron Man 2, film director Jon Favreau notes that he had Iron Man 2 challenge coins made to distribute to United States Air Force personnel as a gesture of thanks for their cooperation while the production (and its predecessor, Iron Man) filmed on location at Edwards Air Force Base.

 Bill Prady, executive producer of The Big Bang Theory, gave the Big Bang Theory "executive producer's challenge coin" to the crew of the last space shuttle.

 On the "Rockets" episode of Lock N' Load with R. Lee Ermey, R. Lee (Gunny) Ermey presents a challenge coin to Second Lieutenant Carr as a reward for being the "top gun" in his class with the Javelin Portable Rocket Launching System.

 Members of the American Radio Relay League who are volunteer examiners may carry the VEC (volunteer examiner coordinator) challenge coin.
 These members are responsible for administering Federal Communications Commission sanctioned examinations that allow successful applicants to qualify as amateur radio operators in the three different license categories of: technician, general, and amateur extra.

 The crew of Breaking Bad were given challenge coins designed by show creator Vince Gilligan for each new season.
 Another challenge coin was also included in the Blu-ray set of the entire series of the show.

 Video game companies like Treyarch gave these coins with certain packages for the release of Black Ops 2.

 The crowdfunded movie Lazer Team gave challenge coins to its backers as an optional perk of funding the movie.

-A challenge coin is presented in a handshake to Gerard Butler's character in the 2018 film Hunter Killer.

-Mystery Science Theater 3000 had challenge coins available for purchase commemorating their 30th anniversary on their 2018 30th anniversary "Watch Out For Snakes" Live Tour.